Company One Theatre builds community at the intersection of art and social change

 FREE with Pay-What-You-Want tickets!

 Mia just wants her daughter to listen without talking back.
-Dailyn just wants her mom to quit being so overbearing.
+Dailyn just wants her mom to quit being so judgemental.
 And they both just want everything to be perfect for when older sister Alex comes home for her birthday.
 But when a mysterious visitor from a digital dimension arrives on Mia’s doorstep, the very concepts of home and perfection are challenged.

 Reality and social media blur together in the newest play from Boston’s own master playwright Kirsten Greenidge.
 An eccentric reflection of post-pandemic life, Morning, Noon, and Night navigates familial reckoning, digital surveillance, and the ways we can love each other after four long and traumatic years.